old-xebis/shellib/README.md

 Simple Bash scripting library.

 Easy-to-use yet powerful library set of functions for Bash.
-The goal was **not** to replace traditional idioms but to provide a toolbox to boost your scripting productivity.
+The goal is **not** to replace traditional idioms but to provide a toolbox to boost your scripting productivity.

 **The project is under active development.**